 Navigating through COVID-19

-At G&F Financial Group, as a local community-based credit union, we believe our role and responsibility during the COVID-19 pandemic is the well-being of our employees, members and our communities.
+At G&F Financial Group, as a local community-based credit union, our role and responsibility during the COVID-19 pandemic is to support the well-being of our employees, members and our communities.
 This is instilled in our values and rooted in our credit union principles.
-As we are guided by this, we will also be guided by—and support—local health officials, experts and government leaders as they work to prevent the spread of the virus.